parth-gondaliya/Genealogy/README.md

 Data structure used in program:
 -----------------------------------------------------------------------------------------------------
--Arraylist
--Hashset
--Array
+- Arraylist
+- Hashset
+- Array
--Tree based structure
+- Tree based structure
--Basic OOPs concepts
+- Basic OOPs concepts

 Total functionality of program:
 -----------------------------------------------------------------------------------------------------
--Find ancestor of node(person)
+- Find ancestor of node(person)
--Find descendants of node(person)
+- Find descendants of node(person)
--Find the relationship between 2 nodes
+- Find the relationship between 2 nodes
--Add the (node)person in database
+- Add the (node)person in database
--Add details of person in database
+- Add details of person in database
--Add relationship as parent-child, partner1-partner2 and dissolution between persons -Add file detail in database
+- Add relationship as parent-child, partner1-partner2 and dissolution between persons
+- Add file detail in database
--Add file attributes (date/location/quality etc.) in database -Add people in image/video file
+- Add file attributes (date/location/quality etc.) in database
+- Add people in image/video file
--Add tag in image/video file
+- Add tag in image/video file
--And many more.
+- And many more.

 Limitation:
 -----------------------------------------------------------------------------------------------------
--Date should be in YYYY-MM-DD, YYYY-MM, YYYY format only.
+- Date should be in YYYY-MM-DD, YYYY-MM, YYYY format only.
--Can not remove parent child relationship once it will be established -Cannot store the blob content of image/video in database -Only store the file name of images/videos
+- Can not remove parent child relationship once it will be established
+- Cannot store the blob content of image/video in database
+- Only store the file name of images/videos
--Cannot store some portion of images and video
+- Cannot store some portion of images and video
--Cannot throw an option for selecting the from multiple options (persons and files are which has same name)
+- Cannot throw an option for selecting the from multiple options (persons and files are which has same name)
--With GUI, we can provide the more efficient way to operate the functionalities -Prefix attributes are not available for person and file so that no extra and accurate manipulation can be done
+- With GUI, we can provide the more efficient way to operate the functionalities
+- Prefix attributes are not available for person and file so that no extra and accurate manipulation can be done